9 Facts About Jumping Spiders That Will Amaze You

 Jumping spiders might have a bad reputation, but these facts prove they’re surprisingly captivating and critical to ecosystems.

 Calling all nature lovers: You're going to want to hear all about these adorable house spiders.
 Jumping spiders aren't like other spiders.
 They're similar to black widows, but they have a lot more neat quirks you'll be surprised to learn—including how far they can jump!

 Even if you're not a fan of spiders and insects, hear us out: These fascinating facts about jumping spiders might change your mind.
 (Aka you'll no longer want to squish them when you spot them!
 Instead, you just might admire them.)

 Let’s discover why jumping spiders hold a special place in their habitat and why they're important to many ecosystems.

 Known to science as members of the family Salticidae, jumping spiders are nothing to scoff at.
-There are over a whopping 4,000 species of jumping spiders, with more than 300 being native to the U.S. and Canada.
+There are over 6,000 species of jumping spiders, with more than 300 being native to the U.S. and Canada.

 You might want to think twice before getting rid of these guys because jumping spiders keep insect populations under control in their ecosystems.
 Globally, spiders can eat 400-800 million tons of insects and invertebrates each year!